-- relevant to organization circumstances; - coherent to indicators used by those charged with governance; - connected to them (for example, they show the connection between financial and nonfinancial information); - shown with purposes and predictions for two future periods or more or related to target and predictions elaborated in previous periods;
+- relevant to organization circumstances; - coherent to indicators used by those charged with governance;

-- coherent to applicable benchmarks, to give the recipients of the report a basis for comparison; - coherently shown in subsequent periods, even if emergent trends and comparison results are positive or negative; - shown for three periods or more, to let the recipients of the document examine trends; - shown with qualitative information to better contextualize and for a better understanding.
+- connected to them (for example, they show the connection between financial and nonfinancial information); - shown with purposes and predictions for two future periods or more or related to target and predictions elaborated in previous periods; - coherent to applicable benchmarks, to give the recipients of the report a basis for comparison; - coherently shown in subsequent periods, even if emergent trends and comparison results are positive or negative; - shown for three periods or more, to let the recipients of the document examine trends; - shown with qualitative information to better contextualize and for a better understanding.
 Relevant qualitative information includes a description of: - technical measurement and basic hypothesis; - reasons for significant deviations from targets, trend or benchmarks, and the probability that corrective actions will be taken (or will be effective).

-When quantitative measurement of the capital material changes is impossible, it should be given explanations illustrating modifications in availability, quality and accessibility of capitals connected to the inactivity inside the organization.
+When quantitative measurement of the capital material changes is impossible, explanations should be given by illustrating the modifications occurred in the availability, quality and accessibility of capitals.